 This guide will show you how you can set up your Windows 11 PC as a Miracast Wireless Receiver and cast your Android phone’s screen onto it.
 Notably, this would also allow you to project your phone’s files to a bigger screen of your PC.
 Having said that, let us jump right into it.

 It is possible to connect your Windows 11 computer’s screen to various peripherals in several ways.
 In contrast, Miracast allows you to stream content from your computer to a smart television wirelessly.
 With Windows 11, the technology is integrated into the operating system and cannot be downloaded or installed manually.
 Wirelessly projecting your screen is neither time-consuming nor risky using mobile devices that support screen casting.

 Enable Wireless Display on Windows 11

-Well, the first thing that you need to do if you want to cast an Android phone’s screen onto your Windows 11 display is to enable the Wireless Display feature in your PC.
+Well, the first thing that you need to do if you want to cast an Android phone’s screen onto your Windows 11 display is to enable the Wireless Display feature on your PC.
 While for some, this feature may come pre-installed with Windows 11 (like for me, it was pre-installed), but for some, you may need to manually install it.
-Whatever the case may be, let us look at the steps on which you can install Wireless Display optional feature in your Windows 11 PC.
+Whatever the case may be, let us look at the steps on which you can install Wireless Display optional feature on your Windows 11 PC.